 deaths in the Mexican drug war since 2007 owes much to the Mexican

-government's decision to treat these violence as a military rather
+government's decision to treat this violence as a military rather

 than a civilian law enforcement matter.